 Are you selling a family home, a bungalow, a flat that may suit a young couple?
-Once you’ve established this, work out which features might most draw them in.
-When your agent meets a potential buyer, they will glean as much information about the buyer’s financial position as possible, and the kind of home they’re looking for.Back to top
+Once you’ve established this, work out which features might be most attractive to the likely profile of buyer.

 Think about the benefits of the local area

-Beyond the walls of your house, think about the benefits of the local area and the position of the property, and how these might appeal to your specific buyer.
+What are the benefits of the local area and the position of the property?
+How these might appeal to buyers?

 Consider schools, transport links or the peace and quiet you enjoy.
-Your house may be very similar to another five miles away, but is yours better situated?
+Your house may be very similar to another being sold on the next street, but how is yours better situated?

 Some of the benefits may not be obvious, even to your agent.
-Make sure the agent is aware of these points and highlights them in the sales particulars.
+Make sure the agent is aware of these points and that they are highlighted in the sales particulars.

-In a buyer’s market you can’t afford to overlook any small elements that could combine to give you the edge.
+In a buyer’s market, you can’t afford to overlook any small elements that could give you the edge.

-- Selling in the spring, the best time statistically
+- Selling in the spring (statistically the best time to sell)

-- Getting minor repairs done to increase the ‘ready to move in to’ feel
+- Get minor repairs done to increase the ‘ready to move in to’ feel

 Be ready to go

-Once you have a buyer, you don't want to lose them.
-Being prepared is key here.
+Once you have accepted an offer, you don't want to lose your buyer because of delays in the conveyancing process.
+Being prepared is key.
 Make sure you have chosen and instructed a conveyancing solicitor before you find a buyer.
-They will carry out all pf the preliminary work that can delay a transaction, such as applying for managing a agent information on a leasehold property.Back to top

-The key to selling your home in a buyer’s market is stringent attention to detail, in both the choice of your agent and the specific benefits of your home and its surrounding area.
+The key to selling your home in a buyer’s market is attention to detail, in both your choice of agent and in extolling the benefits of your home and its surrounding area.